 The most common reason for excluding a study was the absence of raw data.
 There are many studies in the literature based on tree-year observations for which we could not obtain the original data.

 Two classes of observations

 Crop counts in the MASTIF network are obtained in one of at least three different ways.
-For many conifers canopies are sufficiently open and cones sufficiently large that they can be counted with binoculars.
+For most conifers and many hardwoods, canopies are sufficiently open and cones sufficiently large that they can be counted with binoculars.
 Examples include the Franklin network, the USFS longleaf network, Duke Forest (DUKE), and all of the NEON sites sampled by us.
 The crop fraction is the estimate of the entire crop that is represented by the crop count.
-The crop-fraction standard error assigned to an observation necessarily declines as the crown fraction approaches one.
-Conversely, the crop fraction standard error is expected to increase as the fraction of the crop declines to zero.
+The crop-fraction error assigned to an observation necessarily declines as the crop fraction approaches one.
+Conversely, the crop fraction error is expected to increase as the crop fraction declines to zero.

 A third crop-count method is based on evidence for past cone production that is preserved on trees.
-This has been used for Abies balsamea at western Quebec sites (Messaoud et al. 2007) and for Pinus edulis at southwest sites (Redmond et al. 2012).
-The crop-fraction standard error estimate here can accommodate deteriorating cone evidence with time before counts were obtained.
+This has been used for Abies balsamea at western Quebec sites (Messaoud et al. 2007) and for Pinus edulis at southwest sites by Miranda Redmond (Redmond et al. 2012) and Andreas Wion.
+The crop-fraction error estimate here can accommodate deteriorating cone evidence with time before counts were obtained.